 Fausto Batini, Magma Energy Italia – Rete Geotermica, Italy

-David Bruhn, Helmholtz Centre Potsdam-GFZ and TU Delft, Germany
+David Bruhn, Helmholtz Centre Potsdam-GFZ, Germany, and TU Delft, The Netherlands

 Bodo von Düring, von Düring Group, Germany